Iskierek100/waydroid-x11-launcher/README.md

     ```bash
     start-waydroid
     ```
+### Troubleshooting

+**"Launcher icon does not appear in the menu"**
+*   After running the installer, your desktop environment might need to refresh its application menu.
+The most reliable way to do this is to **log out and log back in**.

+**"Command not found: start-waydroid" (in terminal)**
+*   The installer creates a command link in `~/.local/bin/`.
+For your terminal to find it, this directory must be in your system's `PATH`.
+Most modern Linux distributions configure this automatically on login.
+If the command is not found after logging out and back in, you may need to manually add the following lines to your shell's configuration file (e.g., `~/.bashrc` or `~/.zshrc`):
+    ```bash
+    if [ -d "$HOME/.local/bin" ] ; then
+        export PATH="$HOME/.local/bin:$PATH"
+    fi
+    ```

 ### License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.